Windows Search has always been an issue for users. Depending on your hardware, you may find Windows Search actually slows down your PC.

 Should You Disable Windows Search and Indexing All Together?

-That really depends on whether or not you use.
-Some people disable Windows Search and Index all together, because it can reduce disk and CPU usage.
-Others find that disabling it cause system instability, especially in Windows 10 where Cortana is integrated into search.
+That really depends on whether or not you use it.
+Some people disable Windows Search and Index all together because it can reduce disk and CPU usage.
+Others find that disabling it causes system instability, especially in Windows 10 where Cortana is integrated into search.

 We recommend having recovery media handy, along with a system restore point if you opt to turn off Windows Search and Index in Windows 10.

 Should You Use Third-Party Software to Manage Windows Search?

 There are many third-party software options out there for managing and improving Windows Search.
 Depending on what you want to accomplish, one program might be better than the other.